Galaxy stellar and total mass estimation using machine learning: CNN-based model results

 Using observations, the stellar mass can be estimated through many methods, including SPS analysis through spectrum or SED fitting, multi-component modelling with stellar kinematics, and gravitational lensing measurements.
 In our CNN model, we train a multi-branch ResNet using $r$-band images and two velocity maps as input, and using known stellar mass $M_*\,(\leqslant R_{\rm hsm})$ (i.e., the stellar mass enclosed within a 3D sphere with radius of $R_{\rm hsm}$) as target.
 This specific setup is to imitate the situation where we only have good knowledge about stellar mass $M_*$ for the training sample.
 For instance, galaxies in the southern sky may lack high-quality spectroscopic and multi-waveband photometric data, lowering SED estimated galaxy stellar mass reliability.
 The top panel of Fig.\,\ref{fig:CNN_M*_prediction} shows the CNN-predicted stellar mass $M_*\,(\leqslant R_{\rm hsm})$ versus the true values for the test set.
 As shown in Table \ref{tab:CNN_performance_III}, the 1-$\sigma$ scatters in the predicted $\log M_{*}^{\rm pred}/M_{*}^{\rm true} $ values, either within $R_{\rm hsm}$ or within $2R_{\rm hsm}$, are 0.04 dex (i.e., $\sim 10\%$).
 Under the default image and map conditions, if only $r$-band images, or $g$- and $r$-images combined, or solely two velocity maps are used as input, the uncertainties become slightly larger, of 0.06 dex (i.e., $13\%- 15\%$), 0.05 dex and 0.05 dex, respectively.
 We note that changing the image resolution also affects the 1-$\sigma$ scatters.
 Uncertainties increase to 0.06 dex and 0.07 dex (i.e., $15\%-17\%$) when only using $r$-band images with resolutions of 150\,$\times$\,150 and 60\,$\times$\,60 (MaNGA-like), respectively.

 It is interesting to ask, when making a prediction, whether the CNN model simply picks up some general scaling relation between a galaxy's stellar mass and some summary statistics, such as total luminosity, or has it actually used higher-order information encoded in the light and kinematic maps?
 As a simple test, we fit a power-law relation to the stellar mass and luminosity of galaxies in the training sample and use the best-fit $\log M_* - \log L$ relation to predict stellar masses for the test set luminosities.
 The relationship is shown at the bottom panel of Fig.\,\ref{fig:CNN_M*_prediction}.
 The scatter in $\log M_{*}^{\rm pred}/M_{*}^{\rm true}$ is 0.16 dex in this case, significantly larger than the scatter of our CNN-based results (see the top panel of Fig.\,\ref{fig:CNN_M*_prediction}).
 In addition, a decision-tree based regression method, which takes the total luminosity $L$ and velocity dispersion $\sigma_{\rm v}$ as input, also results in a scatter of 0.05 dex (details are presented in Section\,\ref{sec:GBDT_results}).
 The much smaller uncertainty from our multi-branch ResNet CNN model indicates that the network has actually made better predictions using spatial distributions of light and kinematics.
+This is similar to the findings of the \citet{Euclid2023preparationMLHimage}, where they also found that their model predictions of stellar masses improved with the inclusion of image data.

 Since 3D stellar mass can not be obtained in observation without dynamical modelling, we also use 2D cylindrical/projected masses as targets.
 As shown in Table \ref{tab:CNN_performance_III}, the 1-$\sigma$ scatters in the predicted $\log M_*^{\rm 2D,\,pred}/M_*^{\rm 2D,true}$ values are similar to cases where targets are 3D spherical stellar mass.